 - In a separate bowl, mix together eggs, buttermilk, applesauce, oil, sugar, and vanilla.

 - Stir in the flour mixture just until mixed.
-Fold in the carrots, coconut, walnuts, pineapple, and raisins and mix until combined.
+Fold in the carrots, walnuts, raisins, coconut, pineapple, and mix until combined.

 - Pour into the prepared pan.
-Bake for 50-65 minutes or until a toothpick comes out clean when inserted in the center of the cake.
+Bake for 50-65 minutes or until a toothpick comes out clean when inserted into the center of the cake.

 - Remove from the oven and cool completely in the pan.
 Once cooled, frost with cream cheese frosting.